aifakhri/pacmann-python-projects/README.md

 except ValueError:
     print(SELECTION_NOT_INTEGER)
 ```
+The function requires 2 parameters:
+* transaction_class: provide the Transaction class in this function
+* command: The command to clear the program

 Code Explanation:
 * First, the code would clear the CLI screen
 * User can select 4 menu where the menu number 4 is to exit the program.